 Freshwater supply, originating as melt from seasonal snowpack runoff, has experienced a shift in timing and magnitude in recent decades (Mote et al., 2018; Stewart, 2009).
 Higher observed temperatures during the winter (Musselman et al., 2021), for instance, lead to precipitation phase changes resulting in more precipitation as rain over snow in low elevation areas (Feng and Hu, 2007; Knowles et al., 2006).
-The magnitude of the changes varies regionally (Harpold et al., 2012; Skiles and Painter, 2017), which increases the complexity of understanding and forecasting the impacts.
-Changing snowpack trends are expected to continue, as evidenced by simulations with predicted future climate conditions (Cho et al., 2021; Ikeda et al., 2021; Li et al., 2017; Musselman et al., 2017).
-This presents a challenge from a modeling perspective, especially in operational settings, when historical data are the basis to create forecasts.
-Here, a consistent and accurate prediction of snowpack runoff is getting harder with the increasingly different snow accumulation, snow melt, and snow cover extents across the seasonally snow-covered mountain ranges supplying freshwater to the downstream regions.
+The magnitude of the changes varies regionally (Harpold et al., 2012; Skiles and Painter, 2017) increasing the complexity of understanding and forecasting impacts Changing snowpack trends are expected to continue, as evidenced by simulations with predicted future climate conditions (Cho et al., 2021; Ikeda et al., 2021; Li et al., 2017; Musselman et al., 2017).
+This presents a challenge from a modeling perspective, especially in operational settings.
+A consistent and accurate estimate of snowpack runoff is getting harder with the increasingly different snow accumulation, snow melt, and snow cover extents across the seasonally snow-covered mountain ranges supplying freshwater to the downstream regions.